-The goal of the West Coast Collaborative is to leverage federal funds to reduce emissions from the most polluting diesel sources in heavily impacted communities.
+The West Coast Collaborative's goal is to leverage federal funds and reduce emissions from the most polluting diesel sources in heavily impacted communities.
 The Collaborative seeks to significantly improve air quality and public health by targeting the highest polluting diesel engines and equipment with the most cost-effective control strategies.

-DERA 2017: Replacing Diesel Agricultural Equipment in the San Joaquin Valley, CA
+DERA 2019: Replacing Diesel Agricultural Equipment in the San Joaquin Valley, CA

 The West Coast Collaborative (WCC) is pleased to announce the San Joaquin Valley Unified Air Pollution Control District's (SJVUAPCD) receipt of a United States Environmental Protection Agency (US EPA) Diesel Emissions Reduction Act (DERA) grant to replace offroad mobile agricultural equipment operating in the San Joaquin Valley.
-This project will be implemented using \$1,239,959 in DERA grant funding combined with \$6,587,258 in matching funds from the SJVUAPCD and participating fleets.
+This project will be implemented using \$2,350,000 in DERA grant funding combined with \$12,484,375 in matching funds from the SJVUAPCD and participating fleets.